 Detecting Political tweets based on hashtags: (single iteration proposed by Conover et al. can it be improved by multiple iterations?)

-- manually remove the false positives.
+- remove hashtags that co-occur below a threshold value, also manually remove the false positives.

 Constructing communication networks: